-Paymasters, or "gas sponsors," in EIP-4337 are smart contracts that enable transaction sponsorship through third-party-designed mechanisms.
+Paymasters, or "gas sponsors," in ERC4337 are smart contracts that enable transaction sponsorship through third-party-designed mechanisms.
 Often referred to as gasless transactions, paymasters eliminate the need for users to hold a blockchain's native token for transaction fees.
 This creates opportunities for transaction fee sponsorship or accepting network fees in ERC20 tokens.

-The Gas Sponsorship concept in EIP-4337 empowers contracts to pay on users' behalf under any given conditions, unlocking a new realm of possibilities for transaction sponsorship mechanisms on EVM blockchains.
+Gasless transactions empower contracts to pay on users' behalf under any given conditions, unlocking a new realm of possibilities for transaction sponsorship mechanisms on EVM blockchains.

 Let's explore the four major steps involved in this process.